+In the early 1930s, Fort Siloso began an upgrade to its armament and capability.
+With this, it would go to war.
 The Battery Command Post was enlarged into that seen today on Mount Siloso.
-The 6-Inch QF Guns were retired from service.
-Mark VII 6-Inch BL Guns on Mark II CP (Centre Pivot) Mountings were emplaced where the QF Guns had been.
+The Inch QF Guns were retired from service.
+Mark VII 6 Inch BL Guns on Mark II CP (Centre Pivot) Mountings, and with a Mark IV Shield were emplaced where the QF Guns had been.
 This will have been around about 1932.

 The Singapore Free Press, on 20 June 1932, carried an advertisement for the sale of 5,000lb of electrical cable from Fort Siloso.
-This must have been the electrical cabling for the QF Guns, and other areas such as the Battery Command Post.
-The Command Post was renamed as the Battery Observation Post.
+This will have been the cabling for the QF Guns, and other areas of the Fort.

-Two Twin Lewis anti-aircraft guns were set up at the entrance to the fort, where in earlier days there were 12-Pounder QF Guns.
+Two Twin Lewis anti-aircraft guns were set up at the entrance to the fort, where in earlier days there were 12 Pounder QF Guns.
 Two machine gun posts were also constructed.
-The Mark VII 6-Inch BL Guns emplaced were not the most modern of weapons at that time.
-They had actually been superceded by the Mark 24.
-Of the 6-Inch Coastal Batteries in Singapore, only the Sphinx Battery on Pulau Tekong received the more modern Mark 24 Guns which had a greater range.
+The Mark VII 6 Inch BL Guns emplaced were not the most modern of weapons at that time.
+They had actually been superseded by the Mark 24.
+Of the 6 Inch Coastal Batteries in Singapore, only the Sphinx Battery on Pulau Tekong received the more modern longer range Mark 24 Guns.

 On 2nd March 1936, in a cipher to the War Office, The G.O.C.
-Malaya, writing about the 6-Inch Gun defences, wrote:
+Malaya, wrote about the 6 Inch Gun defences:

-The underground power house was enlarged into a major underground complex, the biggest in the Fort.
-The enlarged complex led down to Siloso Point, the old Malay name for which was ‘Sarang Rimau’ or ‘Tiger's Lair’ as tigers were said to have once roamed this area.
-The complex now consisted of; an engine room, stores for fuel and ammunition and an Observation Post (OP).
+The sub-surface power house was modified for oil powered generators, and the subsurface area was enlarged.
+The enlarged complex led to a staircase leading down to Siloso Point, the old Malay name for which was ‘Sarang Rimau’ or ‘Tiger's Lair’ as tigers were said to have once roamed this area.
+The complex now consisted of; an oil store, watch room, engine room, observation post and stores.

 Elsewhere on Blakang Mati, Forts Connaught and Serapong were also being improved and their armament up-rated.
-The 9.2 Inch BL Gun on Mount Imbiah was removed and the emplacement was abandoned.
-Pill-boxes and machine gun posts were constructed at various places on Blakang Mati to cover the beaches.
+The 9·2 Inch BL Gun on Mount Imbiah was removed and the emplacement was converted for other purposes, and to act as a Reserve Magazine.
+Pill-boxes and gun shelters were constructed at various places on Blakang Mati to cover the beaches.
 By 1941, the defences of Blakang Mati had been completed.